 GI-MAP Case Study – How I Used Gut Testing to Help Lacey Reverse Chronic Constipation, Fatigue, Migraines & Bloating

-Wanted to learn about you too can be a healthy gut success story?
-Learn more about my Gut Fix 180 Program.
-Book your FREE discovery call with me now.
+Want to learn about you too can be a healthy gut success story?
+Apply to be a private client.

 Read the Transcript

 I’m Kendra Perry, I am a functional diagnostic nutritionist and i specialize in female hormones, GI health and heavy metal detox so if this is your first time joining me it’s very very nice to meet you, and I’m pretty excited about today’s video because I’m actually gonna be going over the case study of a GI map which is a very very important GI panel that i use with pretty much all my clients and i honestly get so much in so many questions about the gi map.

 So a lot of people with chronic GI issues they’re doing a ton of research and ultimately they’ll end up coming to the gi map which is a very effective panel for identifying infections, leaky gut, inflammation, immune function and stuff like that.
 So I actually want to go over a case study of one of my clients Lacey we’ll call her Lacey.